Frequently Asked Questions

 Dr. Parker treats any medical issue that you or your child’s doctor feels could be improved with lifestyle changes such as nutrition and activity level.
 This would include, but is not limited to, Type 2 diabetes, pre-diabetes, Polycystic Ovarian Syndrome, obesity/overweight, elevated liver enzymes, elevated lipids, high cholesterol, high blood pressure, insulin resistance, and acanthosis nigricans.
-Dr. Parker also sees general pediatric endocrinology issues including, but not limited to, thyroid problems, early or late puberty, poor growth and short stature, calcium and vitamin D deficiencies, and adrenal disorders.
+Dr. Parker also treats the full spectrum of pediatric endocrinology issues including, but not limited to, thyroid problems, pituitary disorders, Turner syndrome, early or late puberty, poor growth and short stature, calcium and vitamin D deficiencies, and adrenal disorders.

 If you have a particular concern about your child’s health but are unsure whether a pediatric endocrinologist can help, please feel free to contact our office for more information.

 What do I need to do to prepare for my child’s first appointment?

 Please be sure to complete your child’s new patient forms online by clicking here and submit them at least 48 hours before your appointment.
 This will greatly expedite the check-in process when you arrive, and will also allow Dr. Parker to be as prepared as possible for her time with your family.
 (If you are unable to complete the forms online, please arrive 45 minutes prior to your appointment time to complete them in our office and to allow our staff enough time to enter your child’s data in our system.)